opengeospatial/ogcapi-movingfeatures/README.md

 The contributor understands that any contributions, if accepted by the OGC Membership, shall be incorporated into OGC API - Moving Features standards documents and that all copyright and intellectual property shall be vested to the OGC.

-The OGC API - Moving Features Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the standard, but is working to do as much work in public as possible.
+The OGC's Moving Features Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the standard, but is working to do as much work in public as possible.

 * [Moving Features Standards Working Group Charter](https://www.ogc.org/projects/groups/movfeatswg)
 * [Open issues](https://github.com/opengeospatial/ogcapi-movingfeatures/issues)